Prefect (France): Roles

 Prefects may issue administrative orders in areas falling within the competency of the national government, including general safety.
 For instance, they may prohibit the use of certain roads without special tyres in times of snow.
 The prohibition on smoking or leaving the motor running while filling the fuel tank of a motor vehicle is another example of a matter typically decided by a prefectoral administrative order.

-On official occasions, prefects wear uniforms.
+On official visits, prefects wear uniforms.
+In metropolitan France and Saint Pierre and Miquelon, the uniforms are dark blue; in the rest of overseas France, the uniforms are white.

 For much of the time after 1800, the departments largely functioned as transmission belts for policies developed in Paris.
 As such, prefects originally had fairly extensive powers of supervision and control over departmental affairs.
-This was especially true during the Consulate and the First and Second Empires when even the most trivial local matter had to be referred to the prefect.
-Since 1982, local government has been progressively decentralized, and the prefect's role has largely been limited to preventing local policies from conflicting with national policy.
+This was especially true during the Consulate and the First and Second Empires, when even the most trivial local matter had to be referred to the prefect.
+Since 1982, local government has been progressively decentralised, and the prefect's role has largely been limited to preventing local policies from conflicting with national policy.

+At the commune level, prefects appoint a special delegation in cases of dissolution or resignation of the municipal council.